Effortless Kangaroo Valley Canoe Camping

 Canoes come in all shapes and sizes and are superb to paddle solo, a duo or even as a family.
 Modern composites allow even full-size craft to be relative featherweights; Gen and my tandem, for example, weighs in at ~20kg.

-If you’re interested in your own Kangaroo Valley canoe trip, expert canoe coaching, hiring or acquiring premium canoes, Trav’s NSW based business, Paddle & Portage Canoes, are the Australian experts in this field.
+If you’re interested in your own Kangaroo Valley canoe trip, expert canoe coaching, hiring or acquiring premium canoes, or canoe camping Trav’s NSW based business, Paddle & Portage Canoes, are the Australian experts in this field.